vdavid/article-srs-apps-script/README.md

 Just set the LIMIT in Next:A2 in the spreadsheet.
 The script will follow.

+## Environment

+Uses these inputs from script properties:

+- spreadsheetID

+## Development

+Use `yarn watch` to develop.

+Use `yarn push` for a single deploy.

+- Known issue: need to manually delete `.eslintrc.gs`, `tsconfig.gs` and a bunch of other files (all except 3).
+It's very annoying. `.claspignore` should ignore it but it's [broken](https://github.com/google/clasp/issues/66).
+- Go to the [script](https://script.google.com/home/projects/1PG2YTlZFJUzIvlgZOqXoK0RzmpLKs8jT-9XJuJXZnN6toD8FBoN4eQMS/edit) to run it

 ## License

 Copyright (c) 2018–2022 David Veszelovszki (veszelovszki@gmail.com)